-If you are wondering if perimenopausal women should be using hormone replacement therapy, its probably because your doctor hasn’t informed you.
+If you are wondering if perimenopausal women should be using hormone replacement therapy, it's probably because your doctor hasn’t informed you.
 That’s because since 2002, there is increasing new evidence, supported by the peer-reviewed scientific literature, regarding the overwhelming health benefits of bio-identical (plant-derived) hormones.
-Let’s look at these benefits and any potential risks, and how you can get started feeling better at hormone levels of a young woman.
+Let’s look at these benefits and any potential risks, and how you can get started feeling better at the hormone levels of a young woman.

 Plant-derived topical estrogen is not the same as synthetic oral estrogen